matthewsutherland/Text-Mining-Nietzsche/README.md

-# Text Mining Nietzsche
+# Text Mining Nietzsche in R

 ## Introduction
 In this project I use *Latent Dirichlet Allocation* (LDA) to understand the topics of Nietzsche’s published works.
-The [Gutenberg project](http://www.gutenberg.org/) has made all of his works freely available, and it is from here that we will import our Nietzsche text data.
+The [Gutenberg project](http://www.gutenberg.org/) has made all of Nietzsche's works freely available, and it is from here that we will import his texts.

 We begin by creating a character vector of partial urls for each of Nietzsche's books.